A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 Getting your message straight before you start

-28. What’s your company’s positioning?
+- What’s your company’s positioning?
 In other words, what makes you different from or better than all your competitors?
 Have you ever tested your positioning against possible alternatives?
-Draw up a short list to test—and then your visitors can let you know which positioning is most important to them!
+Draw up a shortlist to test—and then your visitors can let you know which positioning is most important to them!

-30. Consider all the different types of visitors who might view your site and then try to write for all of them.
+- Consider all the different types of visitors who might view your site and then try to write for all of them.
 You might find it easier to use customer archetypes (sometimes called “personas” or “avatars”) for this.
-A “customer archetype” is a single person who is used to represent a certain segment of visitors.
+A “customer archetype” is a single person used to represent a particular segment of visitors.
 Some tips:

-- You may choose to use real people as your archetypes (for example, a customer that you know well and that is characteristic of a certain segment of visitors).
+- You may choose to use real people as your archetypes (for example, a customer you know well and who is characteristic of a particular segment of visitors).

 What’s that?
 You want more details?
 OK, then…

-33. Identify which products bring you the most overall profit, and then put them in a prime location on the page.
-We mean, above the fold (that is, on the upper part of the page so users don’t have to scroll down to see it), preferably on the left-hand side.
+- Identify which products bring you the most overall profit, and then put them in a prime location on the page.
+We mean, above the fold (that is, on the upper part of the page, so users don’t have to scroll down to see it), preferably on the left-hand side.

 - Is worded in terms of benefit to the customer, not in terms of product features.